 These findings further expound on previous studies that irregular sleep patterns could be linked to obesity and other health issues.

-In 2007, the link between circadian rhythm disruption and cancer led the World Health Organization to declare night shift work a probable human carcinogen.
+The link between circadian rhythm disruption and cancer led the World Health Organization to declare night shift work a probable human carcinogen.
 Researchers now think this risk might extend beyond the night shift to those whose sleep patterns are altered by social jet lag.

 So what can you do to reduce your health risks?
 In a perfect world, sleep would get more respect.
 School administrators, employers and we as individuals would align activities around sleep patterns rather than trying to squeeze sleep into the cracks of our lives.